-From its company owned laboratory in Laurel, Mississippi, the Director of Technical Services supervises the operation of a modern, well-equipped laboratory which, among other things, monitors sanitation at the hatcheries, quality and purity of the Registrant's feed ingredients and feed, the health of the Registrant's breeder flocks and broilers, and conducts microbiological tests on live chickens, facilities and finished products.
-The Registrant conducts on-site quality control activities at each of the ten processing plants and the prepared chicken plant.
+From its laboratory in Laurel, Mississippi, the Company's Director of Technical Services supervises the operation of a modern, well-equipped laboratory which, among other things, monitors sanitation at the hatcheries, quality and purity of the Registrant's feed ingredients and feed, the health of the Registrant's breeder and broiler flocks, and conducts microbiological tests on live chickens, facilities and finished products.
+The Registrant conducts on-site quality control activities at each of its eleven processing plants and the prepared chicken plant.